desiotrh/kingdom-collective-website/kingdom-studios/EMAIL_SETUP_GUIDE.md

 After setup, test the email:

-1. Send test email to: support@kingdomstudiosapp.com
+1. Send test email to: support@kingdomcollective.pro
 2. Check that email is received in the configured mailbox
 3. Verify auto-reply works (if configured)
 4. Test from different email providers (Gmail, Outlook, Yahoo)